 Articles

 I condemn this bloodletting and any ideological proposition, which may be used to justify it.
+The terrorists acted in the name of hate, not faith.

 In last weeks article, I expressed my feelings about education and the important role it plays in our childrens lives.
 Throughout the article, I touched on educational issues that will be addressed in articles to come.
 Today, I honor that commitment and address K-12 education.